tanvidani/tanvidani/README.md

 ### MA IPCR, American University

 #### I study International Peace and Conflict Resolution and am passionate and *love* a data analysis challenge to keep me up at night.
-Another thing about me

-more lines

-I wrote this as 4 separate lines

 ### Skills
 - Software